 The Mid-Priced options

 The Mid Priced option involves installing the two stage Finnish M39 trigger.
 These are available for right around 30 bucks, give or take.
-These triggers are common and can be found around the internet, including sites like Ebay, and any respectable surplus gun website.
+These triggers are common and can be found around the internet, including sites like eBay, and any respectable surplus gun website.
 These triggers are basically drop in and work with all European models of the Mosin, they may even fit the T-53, but I couldn’t find any sources claiming one way or the other.

 Installation is pretty simple and again is best explained in video form.
 It is very simple though, remember these rifles were manufactured using old techniques by half starved peasants.
 While you have the weapon apart though go ahead and polish what you can on the trigger components.
 Something else you can consider is a Mosin Nagant slack spring, available on Amazon for less than $10 this trigger gives the Mosin an overall better feel.
-It pushes the trigger forward and give the trigger much more consistency.
+It pushes the trigger forward and gives the trigger much more consistency.
 It’s a simple, cheap upgrade that anyone can do.
 The combination of the M39 trigger and the slack spring can give you a decent feeling trigger.
 It will be heads and tails above a factory model.

-Replacing the stock Mosin trigger is without a doubt a top modificiation.
-In my initial search for Mosin mods, the Timney trigger was always a top mod right along with a new stock.
+Replacing the stock Mosin trigger is without a doubt a top modification.
+In my initial search for Mosin mods, the Timney trigger was always a top mod right along with the new stock.
 For about a hundred bucks you can get a new trigger, an entirely new trigger for the Mosin Nagant, at this price point, you have two options the Timney drop in trigger or the Huber Concepts trigger.
 Both are a drastic improvement in quality in a Mosin trigger and are basically match grade triggers.

-For only a little more money than you would spend to replace your old trigger with another old M39 trigger, you can purchase a Timney with a drastic improvement in shooting quality opposed to just an upgrade.
-Most gun guys and gals have heard of Timney, they make triggers for most modern weapons, and have a spotless reputation.
+For only a little more money than you would spend to replace your old trigger with another old M39 trigger, you can purchase a Timney with a drastic improvement in shooting quality as opposed to just an upgrade.
+Most gun guys and gals have heard of Timney, they make triggers for most modern weapons and have a spotless reputation.
 You can view the current price and reviews of the Timney Trigger here.